 He did what most men do when they don’t want to answer.
 He changed the subject.
-“Can you ring down to reception to get me a new card key while I use your shower?”
+“Can you please ring down to reception to get me a new key card while I use your shower?”
 Stella sighed at his lack of affirmation on the behavior front.
-Because he was pissed, he added, “Feel free to join me.”
+With an encouraging wink, he added, “Feel free to join me.”

 Five minutes later, he realized Stella wouldn’t be joining him.
 Damn.
 Why had he let Jason get under his skin?
 If he’d simply agreed to play nice, Stella could have relieved his tension.